 An essential function of the FPP is to provide participants pursuing the Certificate in University Teaching with teaching opportunities that involve both enhanced instructional duties and appropriate faculty guidance: independent mentored teaching experiences.
-Ideally, such an experience involves primary responsibility for a course or section, under the guidance of a faculty teaching mentor, following a year or more of conventional TA assignments (as graders, lab or recitation/discussion section leaders, etc.).
+Ideally, such an experience involves primary responsibility for a course or section under the guidance of a faculty teaching mentor, following a year or more of conventional TA assignments (as graders, lab or discussion/recitation section leaders).

-Due to the diversity of departmental curricula, instructional modes, and funding models, however, not all students can expect to hold an instructor-of-record appointment with their department during their graduate career.
+Due to the diversity of departmental curricula, instructional modes and funding models, however not all students can expect to hold an instructor-of-record appointment within a department during their graduate career.
 In such cases, FPP participants, mentors, and administrators work together to design TAships with enhanced instructional opportunities that invest graduate students with autonomy and responsibility mirroring that expected of faculty educators in their disciplines.

 To fulfill the Independent Mentored Teaching Experience requirement, FPP participants and their Faculty Teaching Mentors must define in specific terms: